d-strickland/dotfiles/README.md

 # Settings
-Common settings for personal projects (eg. .vimrc, eclipse profile, etc).
+Common settings for development.

 # Installation
+    git clone git@github.com:d-strickland/dotfiles.git
+    cd dotfiles
     ./install.sh

+The install script will do several things:

+1. Create symlinks to your local copy of this project from the home directory.
-Installation will create symlinks to the cloned repository from ~.
-Any existing files will be backed up automatically before they are replaced.
+   Any existing files will be backed up automatically.
+2. Clone the VundleVim plugin into .vim/bundle/Vundle.vim
+3. Run Vundle to install all vim plugins listed in .vimrc